tomasklaen/uosc/README.md

 autohide=no
 # display window title (filename) in top window controls bar in no-border mode
 title=no
+# file types to display in file explorer when loading external subtitles
+subtitle_types=aqt,gsub,jss,sub,ttxt,pjs,psb,rt,smi,slt,ssf,srt,ssa,ass,usf,idx,vt
+# used to approximate text width
+# if you are using some wide font and see a lot of right side clipping in menus,
+# try bumping this up
+font_height_to_letter_width_ratio = 0.5

 # `chapter_ranges` lets you transform chapter indicators into range indicators
 # with custom color and opacity by creating a chapter range definition that